avickmukh/job_portal_ui/README.md

     direct it will run : http://localhost:3000

-# To run the test cases you can run
+# To run the unit test cases you can run

      npm run test